Thunder Birds: Soldiers of the Air was filmed at Thunderbird Field No. 1.

 In addition, Sheets himself painted Native American themed murals in two buildings on campus.
 One mural, of Native Americans on horseback, was in the original Dining Hall:

 Unfortunately, this mural was not saved when the building was torn down in the 1990’s.
 The mural had been altered over the years, as part of efforts to maintain it, and at the time, they could not figure out how to move and preserve it.

-The surviving mural, of two Kachina dancers, is still on a wall in Founder’s Hall, home of the Alumni Relations department.
+The surviving mural, of two Kachina dancers, is still on a wall in Founder’s Hall.

 Robert Markow came to Thunderbird Field No. 1, from New York, in July of 1942.
 He had enlisted in the US Army and hoped to serve as a pilot in the Air Corps.
 At that time, Thunderbird Field in Glendale, Arizona, was one of a handful of US Army’s Primary Training Schools.
 Pilots would complete one of three phases of pilot training here.
 Upon graduation, they would then be assigned to another airfield for further training.
 Robert learned fairly quickly that he was not cut out to be a pilot, but he was hired as the base photographer and public relations manager, where he discovered his true passion: photography.

 After the war, Markow established roots in the Phoenix Valley and opened his own photo studio, which would become the iconic, Colormark Custom Photo Lab.
 Robert Markow passed away in 2009, here is a tribute to him from the October 2nd, 2009 issue of Arizona Highways magazine: